Microservice-API-Patterns/MDSL-Specification/README.md

 ## Change Log

-The current version of MDSL is 3.1.0.
-See [change log](changelog.md) for an evolution history; see GitHub [release notes](https://github.com/Microservice-API-Patterns/MDSL-Specification/releases) for additional update information.
+The current version of MDSL is 3.3.2.
+See [release notes](https://github.com/Microservice-API-Patterns/MDSL-Specification/releases) for additional update information.

 ## Repository Structure